-Violations of this policy may result in a range of actions, including Feedback removal, cancellation of cases in the Resolution Center, limits on account privileges (such as use of the eBay Money Back Guarantee), limits on overall buying activity, and account suspension.
+Violations of this policy may result in a range of actions, including Feedback removal, cancellation of return requests, limits on account privileges (such as use of the eBay Money Back Guarantee), limits on overall buying activity, and account suspension.

 Buying behaviors we don't allow

-If you've placed a winning bid or clicked the Commit to Buy button in a Buy it Now listing, you've committed to purchasing that item.
+If you've placed a winning bid or clicked Buy it Now in a listing, you've committed to purchasing that item.

-If you don't pay for it, even if you've changed your mind, you're violating the unpaid item policy, which may result in account restriction or suspension.
+If you don't pay for an item, even if you've changed your mind, you're violating our policy, which may result in account restriction or suspension.
 Learn more about our unpaid item policy.

-When you bid on or buy an item, you're accepting the seller's terms as set out in their listing, provided they comply with our listing policies.
-You're entitled to expect that the seller will do what they've said with regards to shipping, payments, and returns.
-We know there are sometimes exceptional circumstances, and we allow reasonable and limited requests.
-However, the seller is not obligated to fulfill requests outside of their terms.
+When you bid on or buy an item, you accept the seller's terms as set out in the listing, provided the listing complies with our listing policies.
+You're entitled to expect that the seller will do what they've said with regards to shipping, payments, and item returns.
+We know that exceptional circumstances can arise, and we allow you to make reasonable and limited requests.
+However, we don't require sellers to fulfill requests that are outside of their terms.